titon/toolkit/docs/en/components/flex.md

 ### Ordering ###

 The initial order of a block is set to 100.
 Why 100?
 Because it allows custom orders to be used without any chance of collision.
-Ordering can either be set using the `.order-*` classes, or through custom CSS.
+Ordering can either be set using the `.order-*` classes or through custom CSS.

 ```html
 <div class="region">